patrick-llgc/Learning-Deep-Learning/paper_notes/lighthead_rcnn.md

 It is now possible to integrate FPN into R-FCN with the changed architecture of light head RCNN.

+The PS RoIPooling is replaced with PS RoIAlign.
+This RoI Align technique also improved AP by more than 1 point. -->  PS RoIAlign is further extended to rotated PS RoIAlign in [RoI transformer](roi_transformer.md).

 #### Key ideas
 - Faster RCNN has a heavy head (with two fc layers), and R-FCN has a heavy score-map.
 Even if the base network can be reduced, no much improvement will be gained.
 	- Faster RCNN's computation grows when more proposals are needed.
 There is a global avg pooling and 2 fc layers.